soggybag/ios-ui-design/03-subclass-composition/README.md

 - https://github.com/soggybag/swift-inheritance

+Open the first playground.
+Follow the notes in the comments.
+Solve the problems.
+Move to the next playground.
+Each playground shows the solution to the previous problem.
+You can look ahead if you get stuck.

+## Stop and Reflect

+- What were the problems illustrated here and how were they solved?
+- What different solutions were provided?
+- Did you find your own solutions different from the example solutions?
+- Can you think of opportunities in your own projects where you have used these ideas?
+- Can you think of any places in your own projects where you could apply these ideas?

 ## Thoughts

 OOP is a requirement to work UIKit.
 Many classes are meant to be subclassed.
-Subclassing works well for adding core functionality to objects.
+To gain basic UIKit functionality you will be required to inherit from one of the built in classes.
 Subclassing has the limitation that a class may inherit from only one super class.
 As features become more granular inheritance becomes less advantagous.
 The playground examples illustrate this.

 Protocols and Protocol extensions work well for composing functionality from multiple sources.
 A limit of protocol extensions is they may not contain stored properties.
 That is you